 The Association for Behavior Analysis International has approved courses ABA 601 through ABA 608 as meeting the 5th Edition Task List’s coursework requirement for taking the Board Certified Behavior Analyst (BCBA) Examination.
 Applicants will have to meet additional internship requirements, and obtain a Master’s degree, independent of the online program to qualify to sit for the BCBA exam.

 Behavior Analysis Courses

-CRJ 657 (ABA 657) Ethics in Behavior Analysis
+ABA 602 Ethics and Professionalism in Behavior Analysis

 NOTE: Courses are in alpha-numeric order, not necessarily the order in which they are taken, and are subject to change.
 Please speak with an Program Manager for a course map.